 Let us now explain how this assumption can be fulfilled.
 Most QKD systems today use \emph{avalanche photodiodes} (APDs) to detect single photons \cite{cova2004}.
-(The two notable exceptions are continuous-variable QKD systems \cite{ralph1999,hillery2000,reid2000,heid2007,fossier2009} and those using superconducting detectors \cite{gol'tsman2001,verevkin2002,stucki2009}.)
-For single-photon sensitivity, APDs are operated in so-called Geiger-mode, i.e., they are biased above the breakdown voltage so that an absorbed photon triggers an avalanche.
-(In case of gated-mode operation, the APD is biased above breakdown only during the gate time to limit noise \cite{cova2004,lydersen2010a}.)
+(The two notable exceptions are continuous-variable QKD systems \cite{ralph1999,hillery2000,reid2000,heid2007,fossier2009} and those using superconducting detectors \cite{stucki2009,gol'tsman2001,verevkin2002}.)
+For single-photon sensitivity, APDs are operated in so-called Geiger mode, i.e., they are biased above the breakdown voltage so that an absorbed photon triggers an avalanche.
+(In case of gated-mode operation, the APD is biased above breakdown only during the gate time to limit noise \cite{lydersen2010a,cova2004}.)
 The avalanche current is sensed by a comparator before the avalanche is quenched to reset the diode.
-Quenching is achieved by lowering (passively or actively) the bias voltage below breakdown.
-In the latter condition, however, the APD no longer behaves as a single-photon detector but as a classical linear photodiode generating photocurrent proportional to the optical illumination.
+Quenching is achieved by lowering (passively or actively) the bias voltage below breakdown \cite{cova2004}.
+In the latter condition, however, the APD is no longer in the single-photon detection mode but behaves as a classical photodiode generating photocurrent proportional to the optical illumination.
 It is thus insensitive to single photons, but also to noise sources (dark counts, afterpulses).
-However, it is still possible to make the APD click controllably since in this linear mode, the comparator threshold translates to a classical optical power threshold $P_{\text{th}}$.
+However, it is still possible to make the APD click controllably since in this classical photodiode mode, the comparator threshold translates to a classical optical power threshold $P_{\text{th}}$.
 Providing the threshold is well-defined, no click will ever occur at power $P_{\text{th}}/2$, and Eve has at her disposal a very general attack for breaking the security of most APD-based QKD systems.